 - Clean the inside of the microwave.

-- TIP: Fill a mug halfway with water and add the juice from half a lemon.
+- TIP: Fill a bowl or a mug halfway with water and add the juice from half a lemon.
 Put it in the microwave and turn on for 1 minute.
 This will make it very easy to wipe down.

 - Clean your dishwasher.